-A business whose ledgers are in order, despite myriad distractions, he is organized, reliable, and able to make a deal.
+A business whose ledgers are in order, despite myriad distractions, is organized, reliable, and able to make a deal.
 It also reassures the person that is buying your business that it is probably going to be “as advertised”; the buyer will not find any unpleasant surprises as soon as he opens his hood while working hard.

-Know the Costs Involved for a Firesale
+Know the Costs Involved in a Firesale

-Proper planning may affect a lot of things and among them – the price of your business.
+Proper planning may affect a lot of things and among them – is the price of your business.
 If you plan ahead, you are almost guaranteed to get a better price for your business.
 However, each case is different and unique; there is absolutely no guarantee the wisest idea for your particular circumstance to wait for long.

-It is important to work out if it’s worth paying more than 12 months to get your business in order to sell, considering your circumstances.
+It is important to work out if it’s worth paying more than 12 months to get your eCommerce business in order to sell, considering your circumstances.
 If you limit your expenses that are unnecessary, profits can be increased and income can be generated.
 Using this income trend, it is possible to get a 2.75x conversion rate on the sale.

 Will it be worth it to delay for a year, get a little investment for your work, and get some additional income?
 That is a decision only you can make when being fully informed.
 Regardless, this is an exercise you must do to get an idea of how much money you can potentially leave on the table if you decide to sell quickly.